paxdotdev/pax/lab-journal-zb.md

 How do we keep our recursion-evaluated _stacks_ (stack frames, clipping & scrolling) intact for our DAG traversal?
 Are these static enough that we can copy them onto ExpandedNodes ?
-Stack Frames keep an `Rc<RefCell<PropertiesCoproduct>>`, which is exactly a pointer to the owning-Component's PropertiesCoproduct (etc. for repeat)
+Stack Frames keep an `Rc<RefCell<dyn Any>>`, which is exactly a pointer to the owning-Component's PropertiesCoproduct (etc. for repeat)
 The primary question is whether these stacks are _stable_ after an expansion, or whether we may need to perform some sort of surgery.
 It seems like it's OK to copy them outright, keeping them immutable for the lifetime of an ExpandedNode